-How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed CCDF programs? ☐ Annually ✓ Other Describe: Connecticut has created a Core Knowledge and Competencies (CKC) Framework that includes a set of shared core competencies, including health and safety for any provider working in any setting.
-CT has created the CKC Framework Reflection Tool for developing individual professional development plans.
-This reflection tool can be utilized by all Care 4 Kids providers to create individual health and safety training.
-For ongoing annual professional development, providers must complete at least one training on a health and safety topic area as defined in the federal law; all documentation will be stored in the Office of Early Childhood (OEC) Professional Registry.
-How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed-exempt CCDF programs? ☐ Annually ☐ Other Describe: Connecticut has created a Core Knowledge and Competencies (CKC) Framework that includes a set of shared core competencies, including health and safety for any provider working in any setting.
-CT has created the CKC Framework Reflection Tool for developing individual professional development plans.
-This reflection tool can be utilized by all Care 4 Kids providers to create individual health and safety training.
-For ongoing annual professional development, providers must complete at least one training on a health and safety topic area as defined in the federal law; all documentation will be stored in the Office of Early Childhood (OEC) Professional
+Ite/territory require that this training topic be completed by directors in licensed CCDF programs?
+Annually ✓ Other Describe: that includes a set of s provider working in an Tool for developing inc ed a Core Knowledge and Competencies (CKC) Framework shared core competencies, including health and safety for any y setting.
+CT has created the CKC Framework Reflection dividual professional development plans.
+This reflection tool Care 4 Kids providers to create individual health and safety one training on a healt ofessional development, providers must complete at least th and safety topic area as defined in the federal law; all stored in the Office of Early Childhood (OEC) Professional caregivers, teachers, and Ite/territory require that this training topic be completed by directors in licensed-exempt CCDF programs?
+Other Describe: Connecticut has create ed a Core Knowledge and Competencies (CKC) Framework that includes a set of s provider working in an Tool for developing inc shared core competencies, including health and safety for any y setting.
+CT has created the CKC Framework Reflection dividual professional development plans.
+This reflection tool Care 4 Kids providers to create individual health and safety one training on a healt ofessional development, providers must complete at least th and safety topic area as defined in the federal law; all stored in the Office of Early Childhood (OEC) Professional